itamarlev/multi-platform-video-downloader/README.md

 ## Troubleshooting

 ### Common Issues

+**"Downloaded video has no audio"**
+- FFmpeg is not installed or not in your system PATH
+- Install FFmpeg following the instructions above
+- Restart your terminal after installation
+- Verify with: `ffmpeg -version`

 **"Video is private, restricted, or unavailable"**
 - The video may require authentication or is not publicly accessible